-The Authority co-operates with the Food and Veterinary office of the European Commission, which carries out similar inspections in the EU Member States.
+The Authority co-operates with the Food and Veterinary Office (FVO) of the European Commission, which carries out similar inspections in the EU Member States.
+To ensure a harmonised approach, inspectors from the Authority participate regularly as observers in inspections carried out by the Commission, and vice versa.

-Each year the Authority issues an inspection plan which is published on its website:
+Each year the Authority issues an inspection plan which, in addition to being published on this site, is sent to Iceland and Norway and the FVO:

-Final reports following inspections are also published on the Authority's website.
+Final reports following inspections are also published on the Authority's website accompanied by press releases.

 - Animal welfare